Summarize this article:

 The identity function takes a number and gives back the same number, and is the simplest type of function.
 It just says “What you give is what you get”, which means what we give as input is what we get as output.

-Domain: Domain refers to all the numbers that we give to the function.
-For the identity function, we can input any real number like 1, -2, 7, 0, etc. So the domain is all real numbers (ℝ).
+Domain: Domain refers to all the input values of the function.
+For the identity function, we can input any real number like 1, -2, 7, 0, etc. Thus, the domain includes all real numbers (ℝ).

-Range: The range is the set of answers or results we get.
+Range: The range is the set of output values of the function.
 In the identity function, the output is always the same as the input; therefore, the range is also all real numbers (ℝ).

-Inverse: The inverse of the identity function is the identity function itself, because the identity function doesn’t change the input and gives back the same value.
+Inverse: The inverse of the identity function is itself, as it returns the input unchanged.
 So, applying the identity function again still gives the same result.

 To draw the graph of an identity function, take the values of x and find the values for y using the identity function.
 The graph will be a straight line that passes through the origin.
 In this function, the range and domain are the same.